The brand new Sudio E2 launches worldwide today. Here’s a detailed look at the Swedish manufacturer’s flagship successor to 2020’s Ett.

 Well, at Sudio, spatial audio is the next step.
 The star feature of their latest flagship model, one click on the E2 supposedly transforms audio into an immersive 3D soundscape, so that it feels as if you’re listening to premium speakers, rather than from inside your head.

-Sounds incredible?
+Sounds incredible, doesn’t it?
 It does to me.
-What’s more, it’s just SGD 189/- (before discount), with the wireless earbuds also empowered with superior “hybrid” noise cancellation.
+What’s more, the Sudio E2 is just SGD 189/- (before discount), with the wireless earbuds also empowered with superior “hybrid” noise cancellation.

 A case of … too good to be true?
 You know what, it’s not.
-The Sudio E2 does indeed deliver what it promises.
+The Sudio E2 does indeed deliver what it promises at an inexpensive price tag.
 What do I mean?
 Read on to find out!

 This Sudio E2 review was written using a sponsored set.
 If you’re just looking for the discount code, just scroll right to the end of this review.